Xilinx/Vitis_Libraries/data_compression/L3/tests/zlib_decompress_sb/README.rst

 Due to its high compression ratio it takes higher precedence over LZ based compression schemes.
-Traditionally the CPU based solutions are limited to MB/s speed but there is a high demand for accelerated GZip which provides throughput in terms of GB/s.
+Traditionally the CPU based solutions are limited to MB/s speed but there is a high demand for accelerated ZLIB which provides throughput in terms of GB/s.

-This demo is aimed at showcasing Xilinx Alveo U250 acceleration of GZip for both compression and decompression, it also supports Zlib with a host argument switch.
+This demo is aimed at showcasing Xilinx Alveo U250 acceleration of ZLIB decompression.

 .. code-block:: bash

-   Tested Tool: 2021.1
+   Tested Tool: 2021.2
-   Tested XRT:  2021.1
+   Tested XRT:  2021.2
    Tested XSA: xilinx_u50_gen3x16_xdma_201920_3
    Tested XSA: xilinx_u250_gen3x16_xdma_3_1_202020_1